lekhrajdinkar/02-spring/00_Springboot/03_data-layer/05-SBjpaData-3-txn.md

 - manage transaction boundaries in a **declarative** way.
 - Spring creates **proxies**, to inject transactional-logic, before and after the running method.
 - only **public** methods.
+- best place apply on service method
+  - can also apply on repo methods
 - @Transactional(attribtes=) : check below

 ### `propagation`